fwextensions/fwjs-errata/README.md

 The `elements` array of a layer is indexed from the top-most element in the layer downwards.
 When you call `dom.setElementLocked()`, the third parameter is supposed to be the index of the element you want to lock or unlock.
 But passing in `0` actually toggles the lock state of the bottom-most element.

 So it seems like `dom.setElementLocked()` indexes the layer's elements in the opposite direction from the `elements` array.
 To convert from the `elements` index to the index used by `dom.setElementLocked()`, subtract it from the length of the array minus 1.
-So if there are 5 elements on the layer and you want to change the locked state of the second one from the top (with index 1), you’d do `(5 – 1) – 1 == 3`.
+For example, if there are 5 elements on the layer and you want to change the locked state of the second one from the top (with index 1), you’d do `(5 – 1) – 1 == 3`.

 The `dom.setElementVisible()` method has the same bug.

 ## Setting the `locked`, `visible` or `disclosure` property of a sub-layer throws an exception

 You can lock or hide a layer by doing something like `dom.layers[1].frames[0].visible = true`.
-But if layer 1 is actually a sub-layer, then this code will throw an exception saying *Could not run the script.
+But if layer 1 is actually a sub-layer, then this code will throw an exception that says *Could not run the script.
 A parameter was incorrect.*.
 The workaround is to use the `dom.setLayerLocked()`, `dom.setLayerVisible()` and `dom.setLayerDisclosure()` methods instead.

 Just accessing the `locked`, `visible` or `disclosure` properties without changing them works fine for sub-layers.
 Note that the `disclosure` property is accessed directly on the layer, like `dom.layers[1].disclosure`.

+## `dom.frames[m].layers[n]` always returns the layer from the current frame

+If your document has multiple frames and sub-layers, then the layer named `"Content"`, say, may have a different index on different frames.
+This is because sub-layers don’t appear on every frame, yet they’re included in the `layers` array.

+However, if your document has 3 frames and `dom.currentFrameNum` is `0`, then `dom.frames[1].layers[2].name` doesn’t return the name of the third layer in the `layers` array on the second frame.
+It actually returns the third layer on the first frame.
+No matter which index you use for `dom.frames[]`, the `layers` array for that frame always lists the layers from the current frame.
+The only way to work around this is to change `dom.currentFrameNum` to the desired frame before accessing that frame's layers.

+## The frame index in all dom methods is ignored

+Methods like `dom.setLayerLocked()` have a parameter that is supposed to specify which frame the given layer is on, since layers can have different locked and visible states on different frames.
+Unfortunately, the frame parameter seems to be ignored.
+If you call `dom.setLayerLocked(1, 2, true, false)` to lock layer 1 on frame 2 while `dom.currentFrameNum` is 0, then layer 1 on frame 0 will get locked instead.
+The only work around is to change `dom.currentFrameNum` to the desired frame before calling the method.

+The buggy methods include:

+* `dom.setLayerLocked()`
+* `dom.setLayerVisible()`
+* `dom.setElementLocked()`
+* `dom.setElementName()`
+* `dom.setElementVisible()`

 # Undocumented features

-Most of these undocumented features aren’t unique to Fireworks.
-They were standard features in version 1.5 of the Mozilla engine, but not necessarily standard across other browsers.
+Many of these undocumented features aren’t unique to Fireworks.
+They were standard features in version 1.5 of the Mozilla JS engine, but not necessarily standard across other browsers.

 ## `toSource()`